joshbegley/nyt-latest/README.md

 `Seven writers on the best and worst provisions in Trump’s bill.`\
 https://nytimes.com/2025/07/03/opinion/trump-bill-republicans-conservative.html

-**A Bill That’s Big for Fossil Fuels, Not So Beautiful for Clean Energy**\
+**Here’s How the G.O.P.
+Bill Will Reshape America’s Energy Landscape**\
-`The Republican legislation muscled through Congress will reshape American’s energy landscape.
-Here’s a rundown on the winners and losers.`\
+`Here’s a rundown on the winners and losers in the legislation muscled through Congress.`\
 https://nytimes.com/2025/07/03/climate/congress-bill-energy.html

 **In Trump’s Bill, Democrats See a Path to Win Back Voters**\